reederickson/deep-learning-challenge/README.md

 #### Retaining the "NAME" Column:
 Instead of dropping the "NAME" column during preprocessing, I retained it in the dataset.
 This decision was made based on the understanding that the "NAME" column could potentially contain valuable information that could contribute to the predictive power of the model.

 Through these optimization methods, I aimed to enhance the model's predictive accuracy and achieve a target performance higher than 75%.
-After implementing these optimizations and training the model, the resulting neural network demonstrated improved accuracy on the test data.
+After implementing these optimizations and training the model, the resulting neural network demonstrated improved accuracy on the test data. (hopefully; see limitations below)

 The optimized model was saved and exported to an HDF5 file named "AlphabetSoupCharity_Optimization.h5" for future use and deployment.